steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 Much better!
 Yes, we had to change a few signatures.
 We get the same work done, but now the code is actually a lot more useful.
-Our test code is absolutely comparable with anything you'd find using a mocking library, without having a whole complicated tool to help prop up a bad design.
+Our test code is absolutely comparable with anything you'd find using a mocking library.
 I am absolutely okay with using a mocking library when absolutely needed, but I always carefully consider my abstractions and design first.

-If mocking libraries and IOC containers are the chainsaws of the testing world, the SimpleMock pattern are the garden shears.
+If mocking libraries and IoC containers are the chainsaws of the testing world, then SimpleMock is the garden shears.
 Sometimes the chainsaw is absolutely the only tool for the job, and that is fine.
 But for most work around the yard, you can leave the chainsaw in the shed.

 # Conclusion

-With the SimpleMock pattern, we have greatly simplified the code.
+I’ve shown how you can really simplify your code with SimpleMock.
 The dispatch row is clear and easy to read.
-We have removed some third party dependencies.
-We have also removed a lot of "test only" boilerplate in our production code.
+We have removed some third party mocking dependencies.
+You can remove a lot of the boilerplate "for making it more testable" from your code.
 The test code is greatly simplified, and injection a breeze.
+The result: much simpler code, just as easy to test.

 Thanks to Shuwei Chen for helping me put this together!